Leverage your BBA to specialize in accounting, analytics, or marketing

 Admission requirements

-To be eligible to enter the Honours Bachelor of Business Administration program, graduates of the Ontario Secondary School Diploma (OSS; 30 credits), or equivalent or mature student status, must complete at least six grade 12 U/M courses with a minimum overall average of 65%, and must qualify to obtain their OSSD.
-Ontario High School applicants require the following Grade 12 credits:
+To be eligible to enter the Honours Bachelor of Business Administration/Bachelor of Business Administration program, graduates of the Ontario Secondary School Diploma (OSSD; 30 credits)(or equivalent) must complete at least six grade 12 U/M courses (or equivalent) with a minimum overall average of 65%.
+Alternatively, applicants must meet mature student status.
+The following are the program-specific prerequisite requirements:

 • Any grade 12 English (U)